SoftUni-Internal/interactive-content/EN/06-Nested-Loops/01-Complex-Loops.md

 [/slide]

 [slide hideTitle]
-# Problem: Numbers from N down to 1
+# Problem with Solution: Numbers from N down to 1

 interactive-programming-basics-with-java-nested-loops-10-problem-numbers-from-n-down-to-one +